leo90614/Mini-Ai-Pipeline/README.md

 ### Baseline (Rule-based)
 - Very low recall
 - Predicts **negative** most of the time unless it sees obvious positive keywords
 - Misses many positive examples

+In our final dataset, the baseline reached around **0.60 accuracy, 1.00 precision, 0.20 recall**, and **0.33 F1-score**.

 ### AI Model (Transformer)
 - Much higher accuracy and F1-score
 - Understands a wide variety of expressions
 - Handles subtle positive wording that baseline cannot

+The transformer model achieved about **0.98 accuracy, 0.97 precision, 1.00 recall**, and **0.98 F1-score**.
+This is a huge improvement over the baseline!

 A comparison plot is shown inside the notebook.